Winter Session - 2014

 180 South College Ave.
 (302) 831-3188.

 Honors courses are open to students in the Honors Program (UDHP) whose grade point indices are 3.0 or higher.
-During the initial registration period, only UDHP students with a GPA of 3.0 or higher will be registered for Honors courses.
-Once spring semester grades are posted, students who are not in the Honors Program and have grade point indices of 3.0 or higher should contact the Honors Program office at 831-1195 to request permission to register for an Honors course.
-Please contact the Honors Program office directly with any Honors course registration issues or questions.
-Further information on the UDHP is available at the Honors Program office,
+During the initial registration period, only UDHP students with a GPA of 3.0 or higher will be eligible to register for Honors courses.
+Students who are not in the Honors Program and have grade point indices of 3.0 or higher may request an open seat in an Honors course.
+Please see the Honors Course Information page at www.udel.edu/honors/registration

 Undergraduate Research Program